This post may contain affiliate links. Please read our full Disclosure Policy.

 - In a large pot, add one part of the ingredient to four parts of water and bring it to a boil.

 - Let the dye simmer for 10-30 minutes before straining off any solids into a bowl or mason jar.
-The longer that you allow the natural food to cook, the more intense the dye color will become.
+The longer you allow the natural food to cook, the more intense the dye color will become.

 - After you have removed all the solids, add 1 teaspoon of vinegar (any type will do) per cup (8 ounces) of water used as a base for the egg dye.